PiCK

 Summary

-- Shin said stablecoins have positive functions—such as serving as a transaction instrument for tokenized assets—and can play a role in the future currency ecosystem.
+- Shin said stablecoins have positive functions, including serving as a means of transaction for tokenized assets, and can play a role in the future monetary ecosystem.

 Forecast Trend Report by Period

-Shin Hyun-song, nominee for governor of the Bank of Korea, acknowledged the role of stablecoins in the digital currency ecosystem and suggested they could coexist with central bank digital currencies (CBDCs).
+Shin Hyun-song, nominee for governor of the Bank of Korea, said stablecoins have a role to play in the digital-currency ecosystem and can coexist with central bank digital currencies, or CBDCs.

 Minseung Kang